 This drive stretches up out of the flat San Joaquin Valley and heads into the Sierra National Forest and the high Sierra Nevada mountains passing a series of picturesque lakes that came into being due to the need for electricity.
 In the early 1900s, the Big Creek Hydroelectric Project of the Southern California Edison Company built dams and tunnels, creating what are now known as the Edison Lakes.
 Today, vacationers flock here to relax amid beautiful high country scenery, enjoy water recreation, and hike trails for every level including the world-famous Pacific Crest or John Muir trails.

+This is snow and ice country.
+Check road conditions.
+Tire chains should be carried and may be required at any time other than the hottest summer months.
 High clearance, four-wheel drive vehicles are recommended to continue east past the end of CA-168.

 This classic all day drive begins in Coarsegold winding its way north and upwards to the magnificent Mariposa Sequoia Grove at Yosemite’s South Entrance.
 It continues north inside Yosemite Natl.
 Park with a side trip to the never forgotten Glacier Point and then down into the scenic wonders of Yosemite Valley.
 In the Summer, consider continuing east up CA-120/Tioga road to the Tuolumne Meadows and then down out of the park to US-395.
+Check road conditions in winter months.
+Tire chains may be required and some roads may be closed.

 The trip home from Yosemite Valley follows CA-140 along the Merced River Gorge down to Mariposa.
 Finally we wind our way down CA-49 to Oakhurst and back home to Park of the Sierras in Coarsegold.